DhairyaX/Machine-Learning-/README.md

 # Machine-Learning-
-This repo contains all of my Machine Learning projects
+This repo contains a Machine Learning project